science

 Full Accreditation Seal from AAHRPP

 The Tufts Health Sciences Institutional Review Board (HS IRB) is federally mandated to review, monitor and approve biomedical and social, behavioral, and educational research.
-Our goal is to ensure that any research study under Tufts IRB jurisdiction is in compliance with federal, state, and institutional regulations.
-The Tufts Health Sciences IRB upholds the highest standards, ensuring compliance with ethical principles and regulatory requirements, while serving the Tufts community of scholars and administering a thorough review in a timely and efficient manner.
+Our goal is to ensure that any research study under Tufts Health Sciences IRB jurisdiction is in compliance with federal, state, and institutional regulations.
+The Tufts Health Sciences IRB upholds the highest standards, ensuring compliance with ethical principles and regulatory requirements, while serving the Tufts Medicine and Tufts University Health Sciences community of scholars and administering a thorough review in a timely and efficient manner.

 Scope & Authority

-The Tufts Medical Center and Tufts University Health Sciences (TUHS) IRB has jurisdiction over the following:
+The Tufts Health Sciences IRB serves Tufts Medicine and Tufts University Health Sciences and has jurisdiction over the following:

 • Tufts Medical Center